 As she started up the slope toward the village, her breath came a little faster, with the exertion.
 Her brother and sister would likely be there.
 Simon's son would be there too; she made a face as she thought of Judas.
 They had both been teenagers in the village, but there was something about him that repelled her.
 He had never been quite honest; some of her friends had also questioned his integrity.
 Well she would ignore him; after all she was done with the old life.

-Seems there was a story about the business records not being what his father Simon expected, and Judas had been sent to the Master.
-She doubted the Master could change Judas, and as for the rumor that he was now treasurer for the group, well that was looking for trouble, she thought.
+Seems there was a story about the business records not being what his father Simon expected.
+Judas was sent to the Master.
+She doubted the Master could change Judas, and as for the rumor that he was now treasurer for the group, well that was looking for trouble, in her opinion.

 She looked over towards her sister Martha's house; there was no smoke rising from the cooking area, so yes, Martha was probably catering for Simon's banquet.
-She wondered if the old skinflint would remunerate her sister; or just take her for granted as had so often happened in the past."Your sins are forgiven.
-Your faith has saved you; go in peace."
+She wondered if the old skinflint would remunerate her sister; or just take her for granted; as had so often happened in the past.

 The meal was in progress, Martha directing the servants, as the food was served.
 She hoped fervently that Martha would not interfere with her again this time.
 Mary looked over the guests.
 There was Simon in his robes and tassels, sitting with several of the dignitaries and chief priests from the city.